 John Eagle considered Bert’s statement.
 Perhaps he could use some time to take stock and reflect on his life.
 It was true, things hadn’t been brilliant at home for some time, nor at work – especially after taking into account what he knew now, regarding the scientific team at the lab.
 In all his years, he’d never once instigated a dalliance.
 Maybe, the handsome young man was right.

-“Bert,” John stood up from the barstool, pulling the front of his suit straight, “I would love to accompany you to the club’s spa, nothing would give me greater pleasure.”
+“Bert,” John stood up from the barstool, pulling the front of his time travel suit straight, “I would love to accompany you to the club’s spa, nothing would give me greater pleasure.”

 “Brilliant!”
 Said Bert.
 “Look, my shift is coming to an end, a colleague will be relieving me in about twenty minutes.”